 During 2012 extensive roadworks were carried out and the old dam spillway was raised substantially.
 Our Conservation Club continues to spend time removing exotic plants to return the park to its pristine condition.

 The park is used predominantly by Peterhouse boys and staff but parents are always welcome.
 The park gives boys an opportunity to spend time in a natural environment close to the school and is ideal for picnicing and fishing (catch and release).

-At present there are no braai, camping, or ablution facilities available.
+At present there are no braai or camping facilities available.

 Gosho Park is easy to navigate and has a number of signs at various locations.
 Many visitors prefer to park their vehicles at the Bush Camp or Hikers Hut and follow one of the clearly marked footpaths.
 This map of the park will help you find your way around.

 Download GOSHO PARK BIRD LIST